+Example 1

-1° Asset management company A is only authorised to provide asset management services for third parties (discretionary management): It manages 10 individual portfolios for assets totalling 500 million EUR.
+Asset management company A is authorised to provide asset management services for third parties (discretionary mandates) and to manage UCITS.
+It manages 10 individual portfolios with total assets of 500 million euros and three UCITS with total assets of 350 million euros.